| | | These Recipes have

 vegetables, and add 2 tsp of sugar, reduce milk to

+two cups.
 Cream of Mushroom Soup to

 Use in Casseroles